ibm-cloud-docs/sap/sap-terraform-automate-hana-standalone-vsi.md

     kit_saphana_file = "/storage/HANADB/51054623.ZIP"
     ```

-    For each IBM VPC cloud region, IBM allocates temporary storage on a dedicated Jump host (Deployment server).
+    For each {{site.data.keyword.cloud_notm}} VPC region, IBM allocates temporary storage on a dedicated Jump host (Deployment server).
 The Jump host is used for any IBM client to be able to download and decompress the necessary SAP and DB kits for their solutions in scope.
-Then, the kits variables (paths) need to be updated into the dedicated Terraform variables in order for the ansible playbook to identify them correctly during SAP and Db2 automation.
+Then, the kits variables (paths) need to be updated into the dedicated Terraform variables in order for the Ansible playbook to identify them correctly during SAP and Db2 automation.

 6. Edit the `sapsingletierdb2/terraform/main.tf` file and specify the VPC to use.
 You can have the scripts create a new VPC or you can use an existing VPC.
 By default the scripts use an existing VPC.
 If you are using an existing VPC, be sure that the VPC name is in the `input.auto.tfvars` file.